Spring Garden Revival

 Municipal Tree Care Coordination & Urban Forestry Programs in West Bridgewater

-West Bridgewater’s urban forestry initiatives utilize tree removal and pruning debris for municipal mulch production, supporting sustainability and reducing landfill waste.
-The Forestry & Parks Department manages seasonal availability based on tree care schedules and storm debris events.
-Quality control ensures wood waste is properly aged (6-12 months) and screened for pests such as the Asian longhorned beetle and emerald ash borer.
-Community involvement is encouraged through resident education, volunteer mulch distribution, and Arbor Day events.
-These efforts support local economic benefits, carbon footprint reduction, and urban forest health.
+West Bridgewater's urban forestry initiatives utilize debris from municipal tree maintenance and storm events for mulch production, supporting sustainability and local economic benefits.
+The Forestry & Parks Department ensures that recycled wood waste is properly aged (6-12 months) and screened for pests such as the Asian longhorned beetle and emerald ash borer.
+Community involvement is encouraged through resident education, volunteer programs, and events like Arbor Day.
+These efforts help divert organic waste from landfills, reduce transportation emissions, and support the health of the town's urban forest.

 West Bridgewater Forestry & Parks Department